General Service Conditions

 Clause 17 – Governing law

 These Clauses shall be governed by the law of one of the EU Member States, provided such law allows for third-party beneficiary rights.
-The Parties agree that this shall be the law of Sweden.
+The Parties agree that this shall be the law of Portugal.

 Clause 18 – Choice of forum and jurisdiction

 (a) Any dispute arising from these Clauses shall be resolved by the courts of an EU Member State.

 (b) The Parties agree that those shall be the courts of Lisbon.